 Amy is ISEAL's Senior Credibility Manager

-I started at ISEAL in March 2012 and am leading the consultation to finalise ISEAL’s Credibility Principles – a list of core values and characteristics that are the foundation of credible standards systems.
-I will also be working on a tool to simplify and provide clarity around the meaning of various claims that are used regarding various sustainability standards systems.
+I started at ISEAL in March 2012 and led the consultation to develop ISEAL’s Credibility Principles – a list of core values and characteristics that are the foundation of credible standards systems.
+I am now working on tool to simplify and provide clarity around the various claims that are used regarding various sustainability standards systems.
 As part of our strategic aim to 'improve effectiveness' I also work on coordinating work between our members, currently on combined audits and on pesticides.

 I provide technical support to members as they work to meet ISEAL’s Codes of Good Practice, and have responsibility for traceability related queries.
 I have a special interest in trying to simplify and summarise information regarding standards systems, to be presented in a way that non-experts can understand.

 I worked for over 10 years at the Marine Stewardship Council (MSC), one of ISEAL’s member organisations, in various roles, spending most time in outreach and technical roles.
 In outreach, I started MSC’s Fish and Kids initiative to provide tools to the sustainability sector, and helped grow the number of labelled products from almost zero to over 13,000.